Omni Women In Business

 For 28 years at Catalina, the adjacent classroom was occupied by the third-grade class taught by Lorraine Gerstl, whose career spanned three-and-a-half decades.

-Both retired from Catalina two years ago, intending to rediscover their personal lives, but the plan didn’t last.
-Almost immediately, Lotz and Gerstl began developing the Omni Learning Center, the “enrichment program” they launched last week in a small classroom at Cypress Community Church, halfway between Monterey and Salinas on Highway 68.
+Both retired from Catalina seven years ago, intending to rediscover their personal lives, but the plan didn’t last.
+Almost immediately, Lotz and Gerstl began developing the Omni Learning Center, the “enrichment program” they launched in August 2017 in a small classroom at Cypress Community Church, halfway between Monterey and Salinas on Highway 68.

 From Egypt to America